-Representational Systems and Eye Movements in NLP
+Representational systems in NLP

 In neuro-linguistic programming (NLP)1), the concept of representational systems refers to the way that people process and represent information in their minds.
 According to NLP, there are five primary representational systems: visual, auditory, kinesthetic, olfactory, and gustatory.
-The are also abreviated under the acronym VAKOG2).
+The are also abreviated under the acronym VAKOG.